michaelsboost/WebDGap/thesis.md

 ### 4.1 <a name="userloadsapp">User loads WebDGap</a>

-User is first asked to export either a website or an app (aka compressed web app's source code as a desktop/chrome/phonegap app)
+User is first asked to export either a website or an app (aka compressed web app's source code as a desktop/chrome/phonegap app).
+When the user chooses what he/she wants to do WebDGap then makes the necessary visual changes to correspond with the users command to execute that action.

     $("[data-id=convertapp], [data-id=convertsite]").on("click", function() {
       if ( $(this).attr("data-id").toLowerCase() === "convertapp" ) {